evildmp/conference-handbook/handbook/communications/website.rst

 * tickets and pricing
 * sponsorship options
-* accommodation
+* :doc:`/essentials/accommodation`
-* services that some people will rely upon, such as a crèche or speech-to-text reporting
+* services that some people will rely upon, such as a crèche or :ref:`sttr`

 You should also publish your :doc:`/policies/code-of-conduct`.